yukittycat/ST2195-Programming-Coursework/README.md

 4. Can you detect cascading failures as delays in one airport create delays in others?
 5. Use the available resources to construct a model that predicts delays.

 R and Python are used to answer all questions.
-SQL is used to query the databases created from DBI (R) and sqlite3 (Python) libraries.
+SQL is used to query the database created from DBI (R) library.

 The R_files and Python_files folders contain RMarkdown & Jupyter Notebook files, each answering the 5 questions, respectively.